Curriculum

 At Weaverham Forest Primary School all children have a right to a broad, balanced and relevant education which provides continuity and progression and takes individual differences into account.
 Work in Weaverham Forest Primary School is planned to meet the requirements of the National Curriculum 2014.

-This year, we will continue to use the Cornerstones Curriculum to support our creative curriculum.
 The topics each class will cover during the year can be found in the document list below.
 More detailed information can be found in the objective maps below and on the class pages.

 You can view the Curriculum Policy on our Policies Page.